jaredmtdev/gather/README.md

 ## Design Philosophy

-Together provides the glue: the tools for workers, pipelines, and middleware.
+Gather provides the glue: the tools for workers, pipelines, and middleware.
 You design the concurrency patterns that fit your use case.

-Together is simple because it:
+Gather is simple because it:

 - enables developers to build almost any concurrency model
 - provides familiar middleware mechanisms (like "net/http")
 - decouples middleware logic from business logic for easier testing and debugging

-Together is flexible because it:
+Gather is flexible because it:

 - leaves retry and error handling decisions to you
 - lets you manage input/ouput channels directly